st-walker/sixtrack2pandas/README.md

 # sixtrack2pandas
-A set of functions for loading
+A set of functions for loading SixTrack ASCII output with pandas.